 The building will serve low-income seniors in East Boston.
 The first floor will have a community kitchen, lobby, office, mail room and mechanical space.
 This East Boston MA apartment will have five parking spaces and one will be handicapped accessible.

 East Boston MA apartments are in a price range you wouldn’t expect to see in Boston.
-That is why this area remains the focus for many savvy buyers.
-You will surely maximize the return on your investment if you tap into the opportunities in East Boston’s real estate market.
+That is why this area remains the focus for many savvy buyers and renters.
+You will surely maximize the return on your investment if you tap into the opportunities in East Boston’s rental market.